martinvonz/jj/docs/FAQ.md

 former working-copy commit.
 Whenever you are happy with another set of edits, use `jj squash` to amend the previous commit.

+If you have changes you _never_ want to put in a public commit, see: [How can I keep my scratch files in the repository without committing them?](#how-can-i-keep-my-scratch-files-in-the-repository-without-committing-them)

 For more options see the next question.

 ### Can I interactively create a new commit from only some of the changes in the working copy, like `git add -p && git commit` or `hg commit -i`?